 - → With the removal and consolidation of car parks, the town centre will still have around 2,650 spaces available.
 Whilst there will be enough spaces in the town centre for people to park, the Action Plan will consider whether these spaces are in the right places for current and future visitors to the town.
-This will ensure that the spaces meet the needs of the town. - → The majority of the current spare capacity is in the Spindles Town Square car park, which can provide an alternative option for future visitors to the town centre. - One of the most underutilised car parks is the Prince's Gate car park, which likely reflects the post-COVID change in working patterns to hybrid working and people travelling less often. - → There is a general lack of accessible parking in the town centre with approximately 140 spaces across the varying car parks.
+This will ensure that the spaces meet the needs of the town. - → Spindles Town Square is the highest capacity car park with 1,288 spaces although is temporarily reduced to 950 spaces as part of the ongoing construction works in the shopping centre.
+Located in the heart of the town the car park should be a perfect location for access to the central core, however, it is one of the most underutilised car parks, likely because of its restricted opening hours and lack of pedestrian access and permeability, particularly from the south. - One of the most underutilised car parks is the Prince's Gate car park, following the introduction in 2017 of TfGM's Oldham Mumps Park & Ride car park.
+The ongoing underutilisation of the car park likely reflects the post-COVID change in working patterns to hybrid working and people travelling less often.

+- There is a general lack of accessible parking in the town centre with approximately 140 spaces across the varying car parks.
 Some of these spaces do not meet modern standards so are not fully accessible.
-The Action Plan will consider how to improve accessibility for Blue Badge holders.

-There are currently very few publicly available electric vehicle (EV) spaces within the town centre with just 11 spaces.
+The Action Plan will consider how to improve accessibility for Blue Badge holders. - There are currently very few publicly available electric vehicle (EV) spaces within the town centre with just 11 spaces.
 The Parking Action Plan will consider the strategy for future-proofing car parks in the town centre including how EV charging infrastructure can be implemented to support sustainable travel.